mamaca94/news-homepage/README-template.md

+Home
+New
+Popular
+Trending
+Categories

+The Bright Future of Web 3.0?

+We dive into the next evolution of the web that claims to put the power of the platforms back into the hands of the people.
+But is it really fulfilling its promise?

+Read more

+New

+Hydrogen VS Electric Cars
+Will hydrogen-fueled cars ever catch up to EVs?

+The Downsides of AI Artistry
+What are the possible adverse effects of on-demand AI image generation?

+Is VC Funding Drying Up?
+Private funding by VC firms is down 50% YOY.
+We take a look at what that means.

+01
+Reviving Retro PCs
+What happens when old PCs are given modern upgrades?

+02
+Top 10 Laptops of 2022
+Our best picks for various needs and budgets.

+03
+The Growth of Gaming
+How the pandemic has sparked fresh opportunities.

 # Frontend Mentor - News homepage solution

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents